krzko/run-o11y-run/multi-compose.md

 run-o11y-run start --external-network
 ```

-and modify your dockerfile to use `o11y` network like:
+and modify your dockerfile to use `o11y` network.
+Sample setup may look like:

 ```yaml
 networks: